frontenddogma/web-development-glossary/manuscript/m.md

 : → Model-View-Viewmodel

 MySQL
 : A relational database management system (RDBMS).
-Its name is a combination of “My”, the name of co-founder Michael Widenius’s daughter, and “SQL”, the abbreviation for Structured Query Language.
+Its name is a combination of “My,” the name of co-founder Michael Widenius’s daughter, and “SQL,” the abbreviation for Structured Query Language.
 MySQL was first released in 1995.&nbsp;[†](#w-mysql) ℹ︎&nbsp;[mysql.com](https://www.mysql.com/)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!